osgi/osgi.enroute.site/_tutorial_base/200-workspace.md

 Optionally, you can learn how Eclipse, Git, enRoute, and bnd workspaces relate to each other.

-Before you start this section, make sure you've checked the [prerequisites](100-prerequisites.html) for enRoute on your platform.
+Before you start this section, make sure you've checked the [prerequisites](100-prerequisites.html) for OSGi enRoute on your platform.

+In the next section you learn how to setup a workspace.
+For this tutorial you must ensure you have a new workspace.
+If you've done the quickstart tutorial you might already have workspace.
+Delete it or use another name for this tutorial to not get confused.

 {% include workspace.md %}